 Welcome to the Golden Age Batman chronology, which details the history of the Batman of the pre-original Crisis EARTH-TWO.
-As you will see (or may have already seen) in the Silver Age, Modern Age, and New Age chronologies, there is really no correct timeline when constructing a chronology that exists within the DC multiverse/omniverse.
+As you will see (or may have already seen) in my other era chronologies, there is really no correct timeline when constructing a chronology that exists within the DC multiverse/omniverse.
 I merely can suggest what I perceive to be the best and most accurate reading order based upon facts gleaned from within the pages of the comic books themselves.
 With that in mind, we can begin to tackle the Golden Age.

 Golden Age Batman refers to the original Batman that debuted in Detective Comics #27 in 1939.
 By 1964 DC publishers had already rebooted much of the entire DC Universe nearly eight years prior (starting with Showcase #4), but had yet to reboot Batman and Robin.
 Thus, in 1964 DC publishers decided it was finally time to let Batman and Robin join the rest of the DCU in the more sophisticated Silver Age.
 However, instead of simply erasing the long history of the Golden Age Batman, DC publishers executed a curious and innovative maneuver.
 The new rebooted adventures of Batman and Robin in the Silver Age, complete with a fresher and younger Dynamic Duo starting anew, were written as taking place on DC’s primary Earth, Earth-One.
 Golden Age Batman and Robin then became the Batman and Robin of a completely alternate Earth, Earth-Two.
 The continuities of the Earths One and Two continued forward from that point, but separately–although the Batman of Earth-One did cross paths with his Earth-Two counterpart in a few interdimensional multiversial tales in the 60s, 70s, and 80s.
 A unique part of Earth-Two was that it seemed to operate with the normal laws of time, meaning it progressed in relative real-time.
 In May of 1939 when ‘tec #27 was released, Bruce Wayne was just finishing his training and had just graduated from college.
 If we assume he was 21 years-old when he finished school and turned 22 in February 1940 (Bruce’s birthday in the comics) then by 1979 he would have been 61.
 This seems to jibe pretty well with events in Earth-Two’s history.
 Batman does age and even retires and has a daughter that grows into adulthood.
 Likewise, Robin grows into adulthood as well (although there are a long stretch of stories in the 50s and 60s where Robin seems to be aging way too slowly for comfort—we have to “age him” in our minds a bit in those decades).
 I mentioned 1979 specifically since that is the year when Earth-Two Batman is killed.